ReactiveHTML/rimmel/README.md

 With the declarative and functional approach supported by Rimmel, this becomes unnecessary, since you can almost always declare changes as a sink of streams.
 This way, Rimmel can take care of subscriptions and memory cleanup for you.

 _(Psst: we've still included a few lifecycle events to help you integrate third-party imperative-js modules or libraries that really, really want an HTML node to attach to, so don't panic!)._

+## Easily scalable
+With Rimmel you make extensive use of _components_ — plain old functions that return a string, a "RML template" (just a normal template literal tagged with `rml`).
+However, those components are just an architectural abstraction to help you organise code for large applications.

 ## Get Started